Jacobwasbeast/UPNP_Portmapper_WPF/README.md

 Save Configuration: Configuration is automatically saved after every change.
 Load Configuration: The configuration is automatically loaded on application startup.
 Configuration File
 The configuration is saved in a config.json file located in the application's directory.
-This file contains all port mappings and the IP address, serialized in JSON format.
+This file contains all port mappings, serialized in JSON format.

 # Contributing
 If you would like to contribute to the project, feel free to fork the repository and submit pull requests.
 Bug reports and feature requests are also welcome.